MexicanSocietyUoB/Seminars/_posts/2017-05-19-saul-bazurto.md

   - Climate Change
 ---

-On the seminar of the 19th of May 2017, Saúl Basurto Hernández, (Third Year PhD student in Economics), talked about the impact of climate change in the decisions taken by farmers to plant.
+Saúl Basurto Hernández, third year PhD student in Economics, talked about the impact of climate change in the decisions making for plating by farmers.

-His presentation is titled as "The influence of climate change on crop and livestock choices in Mexico" and it is available [here](https://github.com/MexicanSocietyUoB/Seminars/blob/maste/assets/slides/sbazurto052017/slides.pdf)
+His presentation is titled as "The influence of climate change on crop and livestock choices in Mexico" and it is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/sbazurto052017/slides.pdf)

 ## Abstract in Spanish